 A Saint Paul filmmaker inviting the Lanesboro community to help shape and inform an experimental film that explores her father's experiences as a Guatemalan-American farmer and cow herder in rural Colorado March 12 - April 9, 2018 as an Artist in Residence at Lanesboro Arts.

-Saint Paul filmmaker Rini Yun Keagy (“REE-nee Yunn KEH-ggee”) will be living and working in Lanesboro March 12 – April 9, 2018 as artist in residence with Lanesboro Arts, supported by the Jerome Foundation.
+Saint Paul filmmaker Rini Yun Keagy (“REE-nee Yunn KEH-ggee”) lived and worked in Lanesboro March 12 – April 9, 2018 as an artist in residence with Lanesboro Arts, supported by the Jerome Foundation.

-Through intentional outreach and personal interviews, especially with area residents engaged in farming, cattle ranching and auctioneering, Rini is inviting the Lanesboro community to inform and help shape her experimental work-in-progress film, “North/Central.”
+Through intentional outreach and personal interviews, especially with area residents engaged in farming, cattle ranching and auctioneering, Rini invited the Lanesboro community to inform and help shape her experimental work-in-progress film, “North/Central.”
 The film explores her father’s experiences as a Guatemalan-American farmer and cow herder in rural Colorado, while raising the question of what it means to be an ethnic or cultural minority in agrarian and small-town America.

 Much of Rini’s artistic practice is influenced by her experience growing up in farming communities similar to Lanesboro, but also by the marginalized identity of being a mixed-race woman of foreign-born parents in a small-town.
 Rini came to the U.S. at the age of six, escaping war-torn Guatemala where her Guatemalan-born father farmed and raised cattle with her Korean-born mother.
 Rini feels that her family was lucky to have settled in the rural outskirts of a town in central California, but shared that, “our memories of the violence of the Guatemalan war remained with us even more poignantly as we navigated the alienation of our difference in society.”